OpenAssetIO/OpenAssetIO-Manager-BAL/README.md

 - If no `library_path` has been specified, the `BAL_LIBRARY_PATH` env var will be checked to see if it points to a valid library file.

+- Persists newly registered data in-memory (the original library JSON is not updated).

 ## Installation

 To use the plugin in an OpenAssetIO host, set (or append) the